Last updated: November 2016

 The good news is that there are many alternatives to companies which are involved in tax avoidance.

-Companies such as Ebooks.com offer viable alternatives to Amazon, Tesco and Google.
-Also online, the Guardian Bookshop offers a range of books supplied by Bertrams – a company scoring best in our rating.
+Companies such as Ebooks.com offer viable alternatives to Amazon and Google.
+The Guardian Bookshop offers a range of books supplied by Bertrams – a company scoring best in our rating.

 On the high-street, Blackwells bookshops offer a range of fiction books and textbooks for students.
 The company also offers to buy-back books and sells second hand books for cash strapped students.

-For e-readers there are several companies which do not appear to be engaged in tax avoidance strategies.
-These are Archos, Bebook, Bookeen, Boox, Elonex, Gobook, Iriver, Libre, Pixelarand Pocketbook.
+For e-readers these companies do not appear to be engaged in tax avoidance strategies: Bookeen.

-It could be argued that Amazon’s tax aviodance is therefore having a double impact on tax revenue.
-The need to boycott Amazon and demand they pay their fair share of tax is given greater impetus.
+It could thus be argued that Amazon’s tax avoidance is therefore having a double impact on tax revenue, giving even greater impetus to the Amazon boycott.